Egypt's contentious Islamist constitution becomes law

 The atmosphere of crisis deepened this week after the Standard & Poor's agency downgraded Egypt's long-term credit rating and warned of a possible further cut.
 The government has imposed currency restrictions to reduce capital flight.

-In Cairo's bustling center, people appeared nervous, openly expressing their frustration with economic instability as they went about their daily business.
+In Cairo's bustling centre, people appeared nervous, openly expressing their frustration with economic instability as they went about their daily business.

 "The country's going to the pits.
 Everything is a mess," Hamdy Hussein, a 61-year-old building janitor, said angrily.
 "It's worse than ever.
 Mubarak was better than now.
 People were living and there was security."